fbpx

 average electricity usage

-The average electricity consumption in Maryland, DC is 1,005 kWh/month, which ranks 20th in the U.S.
+The average electricity consumption in Maryland is 1,005 kWh/month, which ranks 20th in the U.S.

 This average monthly residential electricity consumption in MD is 11.3% greater than the national average monthly consumption of 903 kWh/month.
 This means that if the size of your solar system is properly designed, you will reduce your monthly utility bill spending to a fraction of its present level.